 4. Non-Scannable Text:

 People on the internet don't want to sit and read a novel.
-Use headings, bullets, keywords, and short paragraphs to help break the text up.
+Use headings, bullets, keywords, and short paragraphs to help break the text up.5.
+Fixed Font Size:

 Make sure to style your text so people can change the font size if desired.
 If not, it can cause readability issues, especially for older people.